-The approximately 250 publicly-traded companies benchmarked will receive their individual scorecard in Q3 2020 with an opportunity to comment on their scores.
+The approximately 250 publicly-traded companies benchmarked have now received their preliminary scorecards and are given an opportunity to comment on their scores.
 The complete 2020 Southeast Asia Benchmark Report will be launched in Q4 2020 and will then be available for download from our website.

-The benchmark report series is done is collaboration with the Boston Consulting Group.
+The benchmark report series is done in collaboration with the Boston Consulting Group.
 For more information on the report methodology, please click here.

 Click here to view all the companies included in the Southeast Asia Benchmark 2020